Living with Tourette syndrome: Cop, reporter and accountant open up with stories of struggle

 "I'm working a job," he said.
 "I can do whatever I want, that any other person can do."

-The 37-year-old told CBS News his Tourette's doesn't inhibit him, although at times he does get "a little self-conscious about it."
+He told me his Tourette's doesn't inhibit him, although at times he does get "a little self-conscious about it."
 Even with persistent symptoms, he functions pretty normally, serving his community as a police officer with the Milaca, Minnesota police department.

 He said social media, where he's able to open up about his condition, is his "therapy."
 He's known on Instagram as the Tourette's Cop, and has brought together more than 150,000 people.

 That's how I met him.
-I was diagnosed when I was six years old and have a nose tics, a tongue tic, and a neck tic – often induced by stress.
+I was diagnosed when I was six years old and have a nose tic, a tongue tic, and a neck tic – often induced by stress.
+In the last couple of years, I've gotten more tics.
+My eyes dart all the time, which for me, can be humiliating.

+The thing is: Tics can't be controlled.
+Asking someone to control their tics is like asking them not to sneeze – or blink.
+At some point, you just erupt.

 The exact cause of Tourette syndrome isn't known.